 Upkeep of Webpages.
 In general, authors/originators of webpages have the responsibility for their upkeep and modification as appropriate.
 They should review their pages regularly to ensure material remains current.

-The Online Media Unit will periodically monitor pages and may request that material be updated or removed.
+The Web Team will periodically monitor pages and may request that material be updated or removed.

 Monitoring.
 The University is liable for what appears on its webpages.
 Pages whose content is offensive, illegal or inappropriate may be removed.